jsebrech/php-o/README.md

 - **resource**: becomes NULL if it is not a resource
 - **object**: uses o() to cast to stdObject (accepts JSON string)

 Any piece of data that fails to convert to the right type becomes NULL.
-This is a quick and easy way to force JSON input to be in the right type.
+This is an easy way to force JSON input to be in the right type.

 **Tips:**